itsmaclol/macscript/README.md

 chmod +x ./macscript.sh
 ./macscript.sh
 ```

+## Discord
+If you encounter any problem using the script, Use [this](https://discord.gg/ytCvyFUN3C) invite link - This is our main Support server, And thank you for taking the time to use the script...
+You can also suggest what things to add instead of opening an issue, Your call!!!

 ## Credits
 genesis. for the fix for Procursus on macOS and for the iOS palera1n installation part.